America's Most Wanted (professional wrestling): NWA World Tag Team Champions (2002–2005)

 They were brought together at NWA:TNA PPV on June 26, 2002, when another tag team called The Dupps refused to fight the Rainbow Express (Lenny and Bruce).
 Storm and Harris won the match, and joined forces from then on.

 On September 18, NWA:TNA PPV, AMW participated in a 20-man Gauntlet for the Gold match for the vacant NWA World Tag Team Championship.
-AMW and Disciples of The New Church (Brian Lee and Slash) were the finalists of this Gauntlet and then a tag team match began for the vacant titles.
+Chris Harris and Brian Lee were the finalists of this Gauntlet and then a tag team match began for the vacant titles as their partners Ron Harris and James Storm, respectively, joined them.
 AMW went on to win the match and their first NWA World Tag Team Championship.
 They began feuding with Lee and Slash and had a dominant reign as they defended the titles against almost all the teams of TNA.
 On the November 13 PPV, they dropped the titles to Lee and Slash.
 They regained the titles, however, on the January 8, 2003 PPV, by defeating Disciples of The New Church.

 Two weeks later, they lost the titles to Triple X (Low Ki and Elix Skipper).
 On March 26, the problems started between AMW because Harris was doing a singles match.
 On April 9, it was rumored that Harris might join Sports Entertainment Xtreme (S.E.X.) because Harris was found in the S.E.X. locker room.
 The tensions continued as Storm walked out on Harris on April 23 during a match against Elix Skipper and Christopher Daniels.
 The duo faced each other in a singles match on May 7 which Storm won.
 After the match, Storm teased the breakup and then shook hands with Harris.
 Harris teamed up with Chris Sabin in the number one contenders' Anarchy Alliance tag team tournament with the winners getting a title shot at the NWA World Tag Team Championship.
 Harris and Sabin qualified in the first round, but in the second round, Harris' partner James Storm replaced Sabin and the duo won the second round match.
 After the match, Harris refused to join S.E.X. and reaffirmed his partnership with Storm.
 On June 11, AMW won the Anarchy Alliance tournament by defeating David Young and Tracy Brookshaw in the finals and getting themselves a title shot at the NWA World Tag Team Championship.